Alloa Tower: History

 Late in the 16th century, ground-floor access was probably added.

 John Erskine, 6th Earl of Mar, built a very large mansion (Alloa House) in 1710 that incorporated the tower as its annexe.
 Mar wrote:There is something in the Old Tower, especially if made to conform to the new design, which is venerable for its antiquity & makes not a bad appearance & would make one regret the being obliged to pull it down.

 Mar made plans to remodel the tower's interior, but it is unclear what changes were actually made.
 The house burned down in 1800 and was rebuilt by George Angus in 1834–1838 for the 9th Earl.
 It was demolished sometime after 1868.

-The tower is a public attraction and hosts events for different holidays like Easter and Christmas every year.
+Currently, the tower is a public attraction and hosts events for different holidays like Easter and Christmas.

 Royal history at Alloa

 In February 1497, the gardener of Alloa brought trees to plant in the garden at Stirling Castle.
 Margaret Tudor met the Chancellor James Beaton at Alloa on 11 July 1524, to discuss transferring power from Regent Albany to the young James V. James V and Mary of Guise came to Alloa by boat on 7 April 1540.